giorgiazaccaria/giorgiazaccaria.github.io/01research.md

 - **An ultrametric model for building a composite indicator system to study climate change in European countries** \
 with Pasquale Sarnacchiaro

-- **Stepwise Approach for Evaluating Covariate Effects on Mixture Multigroup Factor Analysis** \
-with Jeroen Vermunt and Kim De Roover

 - **Complex Dimensionality Reduction for Mixed-Type Data** \
 with Marco Mingione and Maurizio Vichi